Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/screens.rst

    Layout Dropdown.

+*Screens* are essentially pre-defined window layouts.
-Blender's flexibility with windows lets you create customized working environments for different tasks such as modeling, animating, and scripting.
+Blender's flexibility with areas lets you create customized working environments for different tasks such as modeling, animating, and scripting.
 It is often useful to quickly switch between different environments within the same file.

-To do each of these major creative steps, Blender has a set of pre-defined *screens*, that show you the types of windows you need to get the job done quickly and efficiently.
-*Screens* are essentially pre-defined window layouts.
 If you are having trouble finding a particular screen, you can use the search function at the bottom of the list (pictured right).